bilal-amjad-dev/docker/docker-volume/docker-volume-lab.md

 - `run` container,
 - `exec` container,
 - do changes,
-- and then see changed in host machine `cd /var/lib/docker/volumes/myfirstvolume/_data`.
+- and then see changes in host machine `cd /var/lib/docker/volumes/myfirstvolume/_data`.

 *Create docker volume*
 ```bash